cgaskill20/Amazon-Book-Recommendation/jobTwo/README.md

 and creating a bigram connecting two different titles when a person has positively reviewed both, we create the start of a link where we can use the connection to help recommend books given a different user has reviewed one of the bigram's books.

+_The output of this job will be used in the next job, which is where the actual recommendations will come from._

 Commands used to run this job:<br>
 <br>
 `$HADOOP_HOME/bin/hadoop com.sun.tools.javac.Main *.java`